JohnxT10/obsidian-passage/README.md

 - Create an engaging, interactive maze game that runs entirely in the browser using **HTML, CSS, and JavaScript**. .
 - Deliver a seamless experience across devices with a focus on accessibility and modern design.
-- Maintain clean, standards-compliant code validated by industry tools such as **W3C Validator**, .
+- Maintain clean, standards-compliant code validated by industry tools such as **W3C Validator**.
 - Make the game easily accessible online through version control and web hosting - deployed using **Github pages**.

 ---